Finding the Right Number of Products to Show on Shopify Pages

 - Testing different page layouts and item groupings to determine optimal quantity cut-offs based on keeping engagement high and friction low.
 Providing flexible display options caters across user needs.

 Getting the product display right is all about finding the optimal balance between visual appeal and utility for your specific offerings and customers.
 There is no one-size-fits-all universal ideal – but by considering these key elements as a starting point, you can iteratively improve over time.
+Start your free trial of Cats’s PIM Tool and see the magic of PIM and DAM integration for your business.

 There is no universal ideal number.
 Test configurations from 8-50 products against metrics like page load speeds, click depth, exit rates and conversion rates to find the optimal balance for your business.
 Start with Shopify’s default of 24.